 From 1 July 2017, the Group revised its accounting policy to expense all costs incurred in respect to the treatment of exploration and evaluation expenditure.
 Prior to 30 June 2017, the Group would capitalise all exploration and evaluation expenditure and recognise this as an exploration and evaluation asset in the statement of financial position on the basis that exploration activities are continuing in an area and activities have not reached a stage which permits a reasonable estimate of the existence or otherwise of economically recoverable reserves.
-The Group has determined that it is now more appropriate to account for exploration and evaluation of the exploration and evaluation of the exploration and evaluation assets was previously undertaken.
+The Group has determined that it is now more appropriate to account for exploration and evaluation expenditure as an expense in the statement of profit or loss and other comprehensive income.
+An independent valuation of the exploration and evaluation assets was previously undertaken.
 The Group has determined it is best to hold the value of the assets at the level of the valuation until such time that new information is available which would indicate a material change to the independent valuation.